MileHacker Logo

 • Varied dive sites, including 'Sha'ab Claudio' with its famous light-filled caverns.

-• Rich with marine biodiversity.
+• Replete with marine biodiversity.

 Discover this diverse underwater playground.
 Explore Fury Shoals Tours.